Exploring Diagon Alley

 Get a grip, he told himself firmly.
 Maybe some fame will be good for you.
 He had complained in Camelot about never getting any credit—after a few years, anyway.
 This was his chance!
 To actually be recognized!
 To be honest, the only reason he didn't announce who he was to the entire wizarding world right now was more because he knew he needed that element of surprise in this fight against Lord Voldemort.

-And his uncertainty of how the world would react.
+His uncertainty of how the world would react came second.

 "Here," he said with a soft smile and he held out a wax sealed envelope.
 Florean was already dressed in a colorful pinstripe waistcoat of purple and brown hues.
 Merlin took it, noting the Ministry of Magic seal on the back.
 "It seems you've been summoned."